radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 1. Enter a backup file name (there is a default auto-prefix) and click **SAVE**.
 This process takes a few minutes.
 Ensure the backup file shows in the list of backups before applying the RadiantOne Identity Data Management patch.

-Sheduled backups can be enabled and configured by clicking the cog icon next to: Sheduled: [enabled/disabled]
+Scheduled backups can be enabled and configured by clicking the cog icon next to: Sheduled: [enabled/disabled]

 ![Scheduling Backups](Media/schedule-backups.jpg)